rootofminus1atu/rootofminus1atu/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 This profile belongs to a certain human, an ATU Sligo student, someone who likes math, programming and especially category theory.
-Currently it's a bit empty.
+Currently this profile is a bit empty.

 Pretend that there's an image here.